Bangladesh–Canada relations: Trade and economic cooperation

-Commercial relationship between Canada and Bangladesh grew dramatically from 2003 to 2013.
-The value of bilateral merchandise trade more than tripled going from $478 million in 2003 to nearly $1.7 billion in 2012.
-During this period, Canadian merchandise exports to Bangladesh more than quadrupled and Bangladesh became the second largest source of Canadian merchandise imports from South Asia, after India.
+The commercial relationship between Canada and Bangladesh grew dramatically from 2003 to 2013.
+The value of bilateral merchandise trade more than tripled, going from $478 million in 2003 to nearly $1.7 billion in 2012.
+During this period, Canadian merchandise exports to Bangladesh more than quadrupled, and Bangladesh became the second-largest source of Canadian merchandise imports from South Asia, after India.
 Canadian merchandise exports to Bangladesh were $525 million in 2012, down slightly from $552 million in 2011, while imports from Bangladesh were $1.1 billion in 2012, equal to 2011.